• Skip to main content

 The B48 in 20i and 30i models is looking to be an excellent engine thus far.
 It’s reliable, efficient, and sporty.
 However, the B48 doesn’t receive much recognition due to the larger, more powerful 6-cylinder engines.
 That said, we’re likely writing this article too soon.
 There is still a lot of time, development, and testing that needs to be done on B48 turbo upgrades.
 Nonetheless, let’s jump in and discuss upgraded B48 turbos along with the risks and costs.

-BMW B48 Pure Turbo Upgrade
+B48 Pure Turbos

 *B48 Pure Turbo pictured above